-Buying a house is a big deal.
+Buying a house in Slidell or elsewhere is a big deal.
 It’s a purchase that can have a huge impact on your finances, your family, and your life.
 As a result, it’s a big decision.
 But there are a lot of things you should know before you go into the process of buying a house.
 You don’t want to spend too much on a home that’s going to depreciate in value in the near future.

 If you’re looking to buy a home, you may be wondering what the best time is to purchase a home.
 The short answer: it depends on whether you plan on selling your home eventually.
 If you’re thinking about buying a home for resale purposes, you should consider buying a home at any time.

-If you’re thinking about buying a home for resale purposes, you should consider buying a home at any time.
+If you’re thinking about buying a home in Slidell for resale purposes, you should consider buying a home at any time.
 Here are a few tip when looking to buy a home for the first time.

 1. Think Resale Resale Resale

 It wasn’t until I placed an offer on a home I wanted to buy that I even considered the concept of resale value.
 Before then, I had only focused on finding a home that worked for me and fit my needs.
 While you need to find a home that checks your boxes, take time to consider who might live there after you.